robin7g/rg-iceFUN/README.md

 ## The VGA projects

-All the project which have VGA in thier title require a small circuit to be built using just resisters and a VGA connector.
+All the project which have VGA in their folder name require a small circuit to be built using just resisters and a VGA connector.
 The schematic for this is shown below.

 ![iceFUNVGASchematic](https://github.com/robin7g/rg-iceFUN/blob/main/images/IceFUNVGASchematic.jpg)